themmhl/card-game/README.md

 ## How to Run

-After building the project, an executable named `card_game` will be created in the build directory.
-Run it from your terminal: `./card_game`.
+After building the project, you'll get two execcutables named `card_game` & `pofferSever` .